JCWasmx86/LFinance/CONTRIBUTING.md

 ## Contribute Code

-Have a look at the [open tasks](https://github.com/JCWasmx86/MoneyWatch/projects/1) or [issues](https://github.com/JCWasmx86/MoneyWatch/issues).
+Have a look at the [open tasks](https://github.com/JCWasmx86/LFinance/projects/1) or [issues](https://github.com/JCWasmx86/LFinance/issues).
 Furthermore there are a lot of FIXME's and TODO's in the source code, that are often good first issues to resolve.

 ## Contribute Art

-The icon of MoneyWatch is my first attempt at working with inkscape, so it looks accordingly.
+The icon of LFinance is my first attempt at working with inkscape, so it looks accordingly.
 I thought of an eye with a dollar sign in the middle or a telescope looking at a dollar sign.

 ## General